-(a) New construction (excluding adaptive reuse): minimum of \$2,600 per unit per year not including taxes, reserves and resident support services.

-- (b) Renovation (includes preservation, rehabilitation and adaptive reuse): minimum of \$2,800 per unit per year not including taxes, reserves and resident support services. - (c) Owner projected operating expenses will be used if they are higher than Agency minimums.
-The proposed management agent (or management staff if there is an identity of interest) must sign a statement (to be submitted with the full application) agreeing that the operating expense projections are reasonable.
+- (a) New construction (excluding adaptive reuse): minimum of \$2,800 per unit per year not including taxes, reserves and resident support services. - (b) Renovation (includes preservation, rehabilitation and adaptive reuse): minimum of \$3,000 per unit per year not including taxes, reserves and resident support services. - (c) The proposed management agent (or management staff if there is an identity of interest) must sign a statement (to be submitted with the full application) agreeing that the operating expense projections are reasonable.